jayarjo/devagent/README.md

 ## How It Works

 1. **Trigger**: Issue labeled with `ai-fix` triggers the workflow
+2. **Provider Selection**: DevAgent selects the best AI provider (Gemini → Claude → OpenAI)
-2. **Analysis**: DevAgent analyzes the issue description and codebase structure
+3. **Analysis**: DevAgent analyzes the issue description and codebase structure
-3. **Planning**: Claude creates a plan to fix the issue
+4. **Planning**: Selected AI provider creates a plan to fix the issue
+5. **Fallback**: If provider fails, automatically tries the next available provider
-4. **Implementation**: Changes are made to the codebase following existing patterns
+6. **Implementation**: Changes are made to the codebase following existing patterns
-5. **PR Creation**: A pull request is opened with:
+7. **PR Creation**: A pull request is opened with:
    - Title: `[AI Fix] <issue title>`
-   - Description linking to the original issue
+   - Description linking to the original issue and provider used
    - All changes committed to branch `ai/issue-<number>`
-6. **CI Integration**: Your existing CI/CD runs on the PR
+8. **CI Integration**: Your existing CI/CD runs on the PR
-7. **Feedback**: If CI fails, DevAgent posts a comment with error details
+9. **Feedback**: If CI fails, DevAgent posts a comment with error details

 ## Example Issue